philanderson888/course-notes/Cyber/Cyber/README.md

 Allows automation of vulnerability management, and also manage compliance with policy

+organise known vulnerabilities in an automated fashion

+output the results of Vulnerability Scans into meaningful data

+  Vulnerability SCAN ==> output in a format specified by SCAP which taps into

+    - NVD vulnerability database
+    - CVE vulnerability/exploits list

 SCAP allocates a certificate to software based on its capabilities

   ACS Authenticated Config Scanner : scans software while logged in